omahs/docs-36/docs/architecture/building-blocks.md

 different federated environments.
 It starts the coordinator and an aggregator tasks doing the management of the participants as part of a federated job and the secure aggregation of the trained models.

-Nevermined provides the package and automation of the micro-service allowing an easy integration and deployment in cloud providers and Kubernetes clusters.

 ### Software Development Kits (SDK's)